Annahcj/Annahcj/README.md

 -->

 I'm Anna, and I work as a full-stack software engineer, specialising in a React and TypeScript ecosystem with Node.js for SaaS applications.
-In my spare time, I do programming puzzles in JS.
+In my spare time, I solve algorithmic problems in JS.
 I hope this helps your problem-solving skills and software development journey 🌱
 > Science is what we understand well enough to explain to a computer.
 Art is everything else we do.
 > Instead of imagining that our main task is to instruct a computer what to do,
 > let us concentrate rather on explaining to human beings what we want a computer to do - Donald Knuth.